marcelloraffaele/marcelloraffaele.github.io/_posts/2022-12-03-smoker-server-mock.markdown

 ]
 ```

-and Call the first mock:
+if we call the first mock, the result is the following:
 ```
 $ curl -XGET localhost:8080/football/players | jq
 [